My partner and I are heading to Japan for the first time later in the year.

 The other area of expense is travelling between cities.
 If you're basing yourself in Tokyo, it's fairly cheap to just use the train system around there.
 However, if you're planning to travel around the country a bit it's worth investing in a rail pass ( http://www.railplus.com.au/japan-by-rail/japan-rail-pass/prices-info.htm ).
 Catching the shinkansens a couple of times will easily cover the cost of one of these, and if you decide you want to get off and check something out between your start and end points it won't cost you anything to add the extra trip.

 Hope this is useful, and still at least mostly accurate.

-Dave over 6 years ago
+Dave almost 7 years ago

 Dave your info seems to be in order.
 I live in Japan and you'll need to spend around 10,000 yen per day if you stay in Tokyo.
 Rather than going to Ramen shops though (which are nice) i'd suggest going to an Izakaya where you'll spend a little more money (perhaps 2-3000 yen per person) but the range of food is well worth it.
 Plus if they may have "Nomihoudai" (all you can drink) or "Tabehoudai" (all you can eat) available which will save you a heap of money, but alas, you have to ask if they have it.

 The JR travel pass is a must, it will save you literally thousands of dollars as JR accounts for about 80% of all the rail roads in Japan.
 Plus Japanese trains are remarkably efficient (you can set your watch to the train schedule) and go everywhere so you won't need to worry about renting a car unless you are going to extremely distant locations.